 Here, wild horses will watch the sunrise with you.
 Historians believe they arrived with Spanish explorers 400 years ago.
 Today, the protected herds roam near where paved N.C.
 Highway 12 ends in Corolla and travel continues by foot or off-road vehicle on the beach.
 Horses can be anywhere – from surf to backyards – so keep your eyes open and maintain a distance of at least 50 feet.
 They are unpredictable when approached.

 3 Brunswick IslandsSouthern CoastSee on map

-These are North Carolina's five southernmost barrier islands.
+These are North Carolina's southernmost barrier islands.
 Oak Island has family-friendly activities, the state’s youngest lighthouse, 60 public beach access sites and beautiful sunrises.
 Before summer sunrises, watch for nesting sea turtles.
 Winter brings another special sight.
 When the sun is low in the southern sky, the islands’ east-west orientation means they’re among the only places on Earth to see sunrises and sunsets from the same beach.

 4 Jordan Lake

 West of Raleigh and south of Durham, you’ll find 13,900-acre B. Everett Jordan Reservoir.
 A popular boating, swimming and fishing site, it offers some of the best sunrise views near the Triangle.
 Head to the north side of the N.C.
 Highway 751 bridge or west side of the U.S. Highway 64 bridge, where there’s parking at a boat launch.